-I spent some time this week evaluating a deal in an MSA (Metropolitan Statistical Area) about 8 – 9 hours from Lima by car.
+I recently spent some time evaluating a deal in an MSA (Metropolitan Statistical Area) about 8-9 hours from Lima by car.
 This MSA is quite attractive from an employment and demographics standpoint, and combined with the fact that the property was unlisted, this seemed like an interesting lead to follow.

 I remember how this lead came in.
 I was in the car with my entire family on our way to Columbus, OH for one of Aaron’s appointments when the text came in from my friend, Serge Shukhat.
 It read something like this: